JohnCoene/chirp/docs/quick-start.md

 The configuration file (`_chirp.yml`) allows you to customise Chirp and hold your credentials.
 The credentials are somewhat particular, either:

-1. You have already used the `rtweet` package in which case Chirp will use your saved credentials: you can thus jump straight to the [Check section](#check).
+1. You have already used the `rtweet` package in which case Chirp will use your internally saved credentials: you can thus jump straight to the [Check section](#check).
 2. You have never use `rtweet` on your machine, in which case you simply follow along to get setup.

-There probably is a third option, the above confuses you as you are not familiar with R, if that is the case, keep reading.
+There is probably a third option, the above confuses you as you are not familiar with R or `rtweet`, in which case keep reading.

 Chirp comes integrated with the [Twitter Search API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html), the credentials discussed above will enable Chirp to fetch tweets.
 Therefore, having either `credentials` specified in `_chirp.yml` or having an `rtweet` token saved internally.
 Note that this is the _only_ required option in Chirp.